Montoneros: 1975

-Seaborne attacks
+Attacks on boats and ships

-Montoneros were inspired by the Italian and British wartime commando raids on warships, and on 1 November 1974, Montoneros successfully blew up General Commissioner Alberto Villar, the chief of the Argentine federal police in his yacht.
+Montoneros was inspired by Italian and British commando raids on warships; and on 1 November 1974, Montoneros successfully blew up General Commissioner Alberto Villar, the chief of the Argentine Federal Police, on his yacht.
 His wife was also killed on the spot.
-On 22 August 1975, their frogmen planted a mine on the river's bed below the hull of a navy destroyer, the ARA Santísima Trinidad, as she remained docked at Rio Santiago before her commissioning.
+On 22 August 1975, Montoneros frogmen planted a mine on the riverbed below the hull of a navy destroyer, the ARA Santísima Trinidad, while it remained docked at the Rio Santiago shipyard before commissioning.
 The explosion caused considerable damage to the ship's computer and electronic equipment.
-On 14 December 1975, using the same techniques, Montoneros frogmen placed explosives on the yacht Itati in an attempt to kill the Commander-in-Chief of the Argentine navy, Admiral Emilio Massera.
-While Massera was not injured, the yacht was badly damaged by the explosives.
+On 14 December 1975, using the same techniques, Montoneros frogmen placed explosives on the yacht Itati in an attempt to kill the commander-in-chief of the Argentine Navy, Admiral Emilio Massera.
+Although Massera was not injured, the yacht was badly damaged by the explosives.